apache/openwhisk/docs/actions.md

 Actions can be invoked with multiple named parameters.
 Recall that the `hello` action from the previous example expects two parameters: the *name* of a person, and the *place* where they're from.

 Rather than pass all the parameters to an action every time, you can bind certain parameters.
 The following example binds the *place* parameter so that the action defaults to the place "Vermont":

-1. Update the action using the `--param` option to bind parameter values.
+1. Update the action by using the `--param` option to bind parameter values.

   ```
   $ wsk action update hello --param place 'Vermont'
   ```

-2. Invoke the action, only passing the `name` parameter this time.
+2. Invoke the action, passing only the `name` parameter this time.

   ```
   $ wsk action invoke --blocking --result hello --param name 'Bernie'